LucasDelfino92/morrowindsharp/mw#.md

 Puts optional restrictions on jumping, including a cooldown and/or minimum fatigue.

 [**Limited Resting Waiting and Regen**](https://www.nexusmods.com/morrowind/mods/49191)
-Limits conditions under which player can rest, wait and regenerate health.
+Limits conditions under which the player can rest, wait and regenerate health.

 [**Lua Lockbashing**](https://www.nexusmods.com/morrowind/mods/48544)
 Adds in lock-bashing, allowing you to break open locks with physical attacks.